dondangp/dondangp/README.md

 # Hi i'm Don 👋

 I will be graduating with an Honors Bachelor of Science in Computer Science from the University of Texas at Arlington, with the distinction of Summa Cum Laude.
-Following this, I will pursue a Master’s Bachelor of Science in Computer Science at the Georgia Institute of Technology.
+Following this, I will pursue a Master of Science in Computer Science at the Georgia Institute of Technology.

 Involvements:
 - Honors College for Computer Science